 Spay and neuter: Having your pet spayed or neutered is the best way to prevent overpopulation and a variety of medical conditions.
 Altered animals are shown to live longer lives.
 There are pros and cons of when to spay/ neuter your pet, our doctors can discuss these with you and formulate a plan that makes sense for your specific pet.

-Orthopedic surgeries and advanced soft tissue surgeries: Dr. Jensen and Dr. Borg our both experienced surgeons.
+Orthopedic surgeries and advanced soft tissue surgeries: Dr. Jensen is an experienced surgeon.
 Hurricane Ridge Veterinary Hospital can perform tumor removals, bladder surgery, intestinal surgery, cesarean sections and eye surgery.
-For more advanced procedures, such as cranial cruciate repairs, luxating patella, pelvic fractures, liver resections, laryngeal paralysis and hernia repairs, we have a BOARD CERTIFIED SURGEON that comes to the hospital.
+For more advanced procedures, such as cranial cruciate repairs, luxating patella, pelvic fractures, liver resections, laryngeal paralysis and hernia repairs, we have a surgeon that comes to the hospital.

 Dermatology and ear disease: Sequim and the Olympic Peninsula is one of the most beautiful places to live, unfortunately it is a also a high allergen area.
 The doctors at the clinic can discuss with you environmental, seasonal and food allergies.